Sarah: Abimelech

 After being visited by the three men, Abraham and Sarah settled between Kadesh and Shur in the land of the Philistines.
 While he was living in Gerar, Abraham again claimed that Sarah was his sister.
 King Abimelech subsequently had her brought to him.
 Later, God came to Abimelech in a dream and declared that taking her would result in death because she was a married woman.
 Abimelech, who had not laid hands on her, inquired if he would also slay a righteous nation, especially since Abraham had claimed that he and Sarah were siblings.
 In response, God told Abimelech that he did indeed have a blameless heart and that was why he continued to exist.
 However, if he did not return Sarah to Abraham, God would surely destroy Abimelech and his entire household.
 Abimelech was informed that Abraham was a prophet who would pray for him.

 Early the next morning, Abimelech informed his servants of his dream and approached Abraham inquiring as to why he had brought such great guilt upon his kingdom.
 Abraham replied that he thought there was no fear of God in that place, and that they might kill him for his wife.
 Then Abraham defended what he had said as not being a lie at all: "And yet indeed she is my sister; she is the daughter of my father, but not the daughter of my mother; and she became my wife."
 Abimelech returned Sarah to Abraham, and gave him gifts of sheep, oxen, and servants; and invited him to settle wherever he pleased in Abimelech's lands.
 Further, Abimelech gave Abraham a thousand pieces of silver to serve as Sarah's vindication before all.
 Abraham then prayed for Abimelech and his household, since God had stricken the women with infertility because of the taking of Sarah.

 Death

-Sarah dies at the age of 127, and Abraham buys a piece of land with a cave near Hebron from Ephron the Hittite in which to bury her, which is the first land owned by the Israelites in Canaan according to the biblical narrative.
+Sarah died at the age of 127.
+Abraham mourned after her death, and bought a piece of land with a cave near Hebron from Ephron the Hittite in which to bury her.
+This was the first land owned by the Israelites in Canaan, according to the biblical narrative.
 The place became known as the Cave of the Patriarchs.

+After her death, Abraham married Keturah, whose identity midrashic writers and biblical scholars have debated (that is, whether or not she was actually Hagar), and together they had at least six more children.

+Isaac found comfort after the death of his mother in his marriage to Rebekah.

 Later Hebrew Bible references

-Sarah is mentioned alongside Abraham in :
+Sarah is mentioned alongside Abraham in Isaiah 51:2:

 Look to Abraham your father, and to Sarah who bore you.